dabizi/remembweb-native/readme.md

 Questions and Answer, \
  Keywords for Answer \
  Remember Test Dialog \
-Deployed on Firebase Hosting
+Deployed on Firebase Hosting \
+Backend for success/ failure of a memo \
+List of Liked memo to test \

-TODO :\
+TODO
+Get a grade on your answer \
 Solve Bug when like on screamDialog \
-List of Liked memo to test \
 Add Timebase Notifications\
-Backend for success/ failure of a memo \
 Add background image to Login && Sign Up Page\
 Add Paiement with Stripe\
 Add Paiement in Crypto